oasis-tcs/openc2-jadn/jadn-v2.0.md

 (DMY/YMD/MDY, 12/24 hour, locale specifics) are out of scope but can be expressed in JADN as externally-defined format options.

-The following format options are defined for XSD compatibility.
-Many are aliases for JADN options applicable to all serialized data formats; some are specific to XML serialization but may be generalized to all serializations (e.g., an Array definition of QName) in a future version.
+Table 4-13 shows XSD-derived format options.
+Many are aliases for JADN options applicable to all serialized data formats; some are specific to XML but may be generalized to all serializations.

+###### Table 4-13: XSD Formats

 | XSD DataType         | JADN DataType | JADN Opts  | XSD-compatible      |
 |----------------------|---------------|------------|---------------------|